dawnmil/JavaScript-DigitalClock-Lab/README.md

 4. After the opening body tag, create a div tag with "clock" as its id, as seen below:

 			<div id="clock"></div>

 5. Create a new folder named "js", and in that folder create a file named "myClock.js".

 6. Save index.html and myClock.js.

-<u>JavaScript Implementation</u>:  Follow the below steps to build out your functional clock
+**JavaScript Implementation:**  Follow the below steps to build out your functional clock

 1. First, we need a function that will start the clock time every time we open the page.
 Follow the below steps.